Taff History, Family Crest & Coats of Arms

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Taff that were encountered when researching that surname.
 The many spelling variations included: Taafe, Taaf, Taffe, Taffee, Taffie, Taffey and others.

-Another 149 words (11 lines of text) are included under the topic Early Taff Notables in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) are included under the topic Early Taff Notables in all our PDF Extended History products and printed products wherever possible.

 A great number of Irish families left their homeland in the late 18th century and throughout the 19th century, migrating to such far away lands as Australia and North America.
 The early settlers left after much planning and deliberation.
 They were generally well off but they desired a tract of land that they could farm solely for themselves.
 The great mass of immigrants to arrive on North American shores in the 1840s differed greatly from their predecessors because many of them were utterly destitute, selling all they had to gain a passage on a ship or having their way paid by a philanthropic society.
 These Irish people were trying to escape the aftermath of the Great Potato Famine: poverty, starvation, disease, and, for many, ultimately death.
 Those that arrived on North American shores were not warmly welcomed by the established population, but they were vital to the rapid development of the industry, agriculture, and infrastructure of the infant nations of the United States and what would become Canada.
 Early passenger and immigration lists reveal many Irish settlers bearing the name Taff: